Peter-Kihoi/Peter-Kihoi/README.md

-- 👋 Hi, I’m @Peter-Kihoi
+- 👋 Hi, I’m @Peter Kihoi Wanjiru
 - 👀 I’m interested in Software Development, Ethical Hacking and Full Stack Web Development
 - 🌱 I’m currently learning Bachelor of Technology in Information Technology at The Technical University of Kenya
 - 💞️ I’m looking to collaborate on Web development and Software Development